Default Small Screen

 Apart from the thallose liverworts which look quite distinct, one simple guide is that mosses generally (but not always) have their leaves arranged spirally along a stem and the leaves have a mid-vein ('costa'), but liverworts usually have two or more rows of leaves and lack the central vein.
 However there are exceptions to these and we need to look at other characteristics help determine to which group a specimen belongs.

 The most obvious form of dispersal is through spores contained in the capsule.
 Under suitable conditions these develop into masses of filamentous protonema which give rise to buds that grow to the typical moss we are familiar with.
-This explains why mosses are rarely encountered as single plants but always as clumps.
+As in most other life forms mosses are capable of sexual reproduction - image on right is of antheridia which contain the motile sperm.
+Rain drops facilitate dispersal to receptive female plants containing the ovary (archegoina) but minute animal life living on these plants no doubt have a large role in this.

 However mosses are also capable of vegetative reproduction from tissue fragments as well as from 'gemmae' - minute propagules produced in vast numbers on the entire leaf, leaf tip, leaf axil or on the rhizoids or costa.
-On the right we have a specimen of Pohlia flexousa with masses of gemmae ready to be dispersed - immersing the stem in water dislodged large numbers of gemmae which would have established identical plants under the right conditions.
+On the left we have a gemma of Pohlia flexousa.
+For this species (and several others) sexual reproduction is unknown in Tasmania, and clonal reproduction is the only way it is able to multiply.

 We begin with some of the more common species.
 Where available we have provided closeups of capsules and leaf shape, and hope to do this for all the species listed.
 Cell details are usually from mid-leaf or higher unless otherwise noted.
 There ought to be sufficient detail in the inserts for recognition at least to the generic level.
 Beyond that we recommend using one of the books below.